 Our hands-on testing period occurred after the significant outbreak of COVID-19 and the subsequent closures and restrictions on public spaces.
 Unfortunately, this included any reasonable access to public water sources for swimming.
 But we plan to update this article with those notes as soon as it becomes safe to do so.

-It may come as no surprise that, again, two of our highest-scoring earbuds overall also scored highly in this realm — but for very different reasons.
-The Mpow M30 offers a fit that is not only stable, but the lightweight design is remarkably more breathable than its competitors.
-The Jaybird Vista is equally lightweight but locks in by using an extended ear hook to secure itself tightly to your outer ear.
+The Jaybird Vista is lightweight but locks into your ear by using an extended ear hook to secure itself tightly to your outer ear.
 While some earbuds, like the Earfun Free, have a stable, suction cup-like fit, the sound bounces with each impact of a footstep, making them very annoying to run with.
-Alternatively, the AUKEY Soundstream Wireless Extreme and TOZO T6 trade-off a slightly less stable fit for absolutely no change in sound quality, regardless of how you move while wearing them.
+Alternatively, the TOZO T6 trade off a slightly less stable fit for absolutely no change in sound quality, regardless of how you move while wearing them.
 We were also surprised by the athletic performance of the Soundcore Life P2, a model that is particularly enticing for those who like to walk-and-talk.

 A well-designed ear-fin comfortably supports the weight of the earbud on the edge of the antitragus (the lower portion of the middle ridge of your ear) so that the job of holding the earbud in your ear doesn't rest solely with the ear-cup.
 We love any earbud that includes an ear-fin for this reason in particular.
-The fins on the Mpow M30 result in a fit ideal for all-day wear, and the ones on the Jaybird Vista hold the earbuds securely in place for any athletic endeavor.
+The fins/hooks on the Jaybird Vista hold the earbuds securely in place for any athletic endeavor.
 The JBuds Air Icon also employ an ear-fin, but their rubber ear-cups are embossed with their logo, which is incredibly irritating to the outer ear canal.
 Fortunately, they come with a wide selection of ear-cups and fins, including a foam tip that is absent of this annoying design oversight.